nqpz/indirectassassin/README.txt

 ##### Properties

 Some items are good for the professors, some are bad.
-None of them affect you.
+None of them affect you when you just carry them.

 If a professor enters a tile with...

-* barrels, he will walk towards other professors.
+* barrels (A), he will walk towards other professors.
-* buckets, he drinks water and figures out how to extend his flashlight light distance two tiles more for 6 turns.
+* buckets (U), he drinks water and figures out how to extend his flashlight light distance two tiles more for 6 turns.
-* a yellow bat, he becomes a zombie soldier for 4 turns.
+* a yellow bat (E), he becomes a zombie soldier for 4 turns.
-* a green bee, he dies instantly.
+* a green bee (R), he dies instantly.
-* a diamond, he becomes rich and chooses the opposite direction of what he would normally choose when he hits a wall (if he moves at all).
+* a diamond (I), he becomes rich and chooses the opposite direction of what he would normally choose when he hits a wall (if he moves at all).
-* a tomato, he turns into a normal (not zombie) soldier for 7 turns.
+* a tomato (O), he turns into a normal (not zombie) soldier for 7 turns.
-* an ice shield, he becomes unable to pick up new items for 3 turns, and instead destroys them instantly when touching them.
+* an ice shield (C), he becomes unable to pick up new items for 3 turns, and instead destroys them instantly when touching them.
-* a toilet, he doesn't move for 10 turns.
+* a toilet (L), he doesn't move for 10 turns.

 If a professor is a normal soldier, he will be able to sense your presence and move towards you.
 Such a soldier is not very smart, so a wall is enough to stop